uwidcit/flaskmvc/readme.md

 _For development run the serve command (what you execute):_
 ```
-$ python3 manage.py serve
+$ flask run
 ```

 _For production using gunicorn (what heroku executes):_
 ```
-$ gunicorn -w 4 App.main:app
+$ gunicorn App.main:app
 ```

 # Deploying
 You can deploy your version of this app to heroku by clicking on the "Deploy to heroku" link above.

 # Intializing the Database
 When connecting the project to a fresh empty database ensure the appropriate configuration is set then file then run the following command.
-If you are using sqlite test.db would be created.
+This must aslo be execuited once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.

 ```
-$ python3 manage.py initdb
+$ flask init
 ```

 # Database Migrations